cgkineo/adapt-list/README.md

 **\_animateList** (boolean): If set to `true`, the list of items will animate when scrolled into view.
 The default value is `false`.

 **\_percentInviewVertical** (number): Controls what percentage of the list items height needs to be in the viewport in order for the items to animate.
-Default value is 70% inview from top of screen.
+Default value is to animate when 70% 'in view'.
 You only need to set this property if you want to override the default value.

 **\_orderedList** (boolean): If set to `true`, each item in the list will numbered.
 The default value is `false`.